AlicePagano/Lecture-Notes-of-Statistical-Mechanics/README.md

 # Lecture Notes of Statistical Mechanics

-Lectures notes of the Master degree course "Statistical Mechanics" in Physics of professor Enzo Orlandini at the University of Padova (a.y.
-2019/2020).
+Updated lecture notes of f the Master degree course "Statistical Mechanics" in Physics of professor Enzo Orlandini at the University of Padova for the "Physics of Data" master (a.y.
+2023/2024).

-**Author:** Alice Pagano (University of Padova)
+**Original Author:** Alice Pagano (University of Padova) **Updater for a.y.
+2023/2024:** Jacopo Carotenuto

 ## Table of Contents